Attestation Crafting

 run: |

-chainloop attestation init --contract-revision 1
+chainloop attestation init --workflow $CHAINLOOP_WORKFLOW_NAME --project skynet

 - name: Set up Go